Extended Learning, Assessment & Reporting and Rewards

 - Encouraging students by asking questions, by testing on a learning homework, by listening and by praising their child for taking pride in their work.

-- Using the student organiser to communicate with student's Form Teacher.
+- Using the student planner to communicate with student's Form Teacher, or using e mail where they do not have a student planner.

-All the College staff is committed to recognising and celebrating the achievements of all our students.
+All the college staff is committed to recognising and celebrating the achievements of all our students.
 We are here to encourage self-belief in our students so they strive to be the best that they can be.
-Our system of rewards intends to acknowledge success, to motivate students to do their best and to share their successes with parents/carers.
+Our system of house points intends to acknowledge success, to motivate students to do their best and to share their successes with parents/carers.

 Students are motivated when: